 By the mid 18th century, slaves would gather together at Congo Square on Sundays, where they would drum their beats and dance the night away.
 After slavery, the southern states made sure to keep black people dis-empowered through Jim Crow Laws.
 These laws were used to lessen black people’s power, voice, and faith.
 It enforced racial segregation between black and white people to work in the white person’s favor.
 The laws prevented black people from voting and voicing their opinions, the principle of “separate, but equal” allowed segregation so that white people could continue to mistreat and dehumanize blacks, and with all the hate towards the colored people made it easy for them to lose faith.
 Though Jim Crow ruled the south, the people of color in New Orleans, Louisiana were able to find a way to share their struggles and views whilst keeping the faith that many of others have lost– that way was through music.

 Jazz began as a way of expressing emotions and opinions of the world through the lens of black struggle and oppression.
 This genre of music began in New Orleans but made its way around as the “Roaring 20s” approached.
-Billie Holiday’s, a famous jazz singer from New York, most popular and memorable song was titled, “Strange Fruit,” where it spoke about the killings of the south.
+New York jazz singer Billie Holiday’s most popular and memorable song was titled “Strange Fruit,” and spoke about the killings of the South.
 She sings, “Southern trees bear a strange fruit.
 Blood on the leaves and blood at the root.
-Black bodies swinging in the southern breeze.
+Black bodies swinging in the Southern breeze.
 Strange fruit hanging’ from the poplar trees.”
-The song was blatant and deep, and it was necessary in order to get others aware of the mistreatment blacks have been going through in the south.
+The song was blatant and deep, in an effort to get others aware of the mistreatment blacks had been going through in the South.

 Not only is jazz played for voicing struggles and oppression among blacks, but it is and was used for cultural appreciation and celebration, which is what New Orleans is known for.

-This is no surprise since Louis Armstrong is a main face of jazz.
-He was a New Orleanian trumpeter, who influenced many of jazz musicians today.
+This is no surprise, since Louis Armstrong is a main face of jazz.
+He was a New Orleanian trumpeter who influenced many jazz musicians today.

 When Lawrence Ketchens, co-leader and tuba/drummer of Doreen’s Jazz New Orleans, was asked about his opinion on jazz and its history he stated, “Jazz is like a gumbo pot because of its mixed diversity.
 It had many influences such as Caribbean, Latin, etc. I love jazz because the improvisation that is used to make it makes jazz different from any other music.
 To me, jazz is to be considered to be folk music.
 Just as folk stories were passed down orally, jazz was passed down by ear with different stories about slavery.
 It was also interesting how people used to call jazz ‘jackass’ music.
 They didn’t understand our style.
 But, I love it.”

-Jazz was heavily looked down upon back in the day because white people sought it out to be nonsense banging of instruments by colored folk.
+Jazz was looked down upon back in the day when white people dismissed it as a nonsense banging of instruments by colored folk.
 On August 30, 2018, The Times-Picayune Editorial Board posted an apology for its past editorial that denounced jazz back in 1918, on June 20th.
 The editorial was displeased with jazz due to where it came from.
 It was proclaimed to be “…a kind of servants’ hall of rhythm.”